 Living kidney donors have low but elevated risk of renal failure

-“This study highlights the low but real risks of living kidney donation and emphasizes the importance of careful assessment and counseling for all living donors,” senior study author Dr. Emanuele Di Angelantonio, director of the NIHR Biomedical Research Unit in Donor Health and Genomics at the University of Cambridge in the UK, said by email.
+“This study highlights the low but real risks of living kidney donation and emphasises the importance of careful assessment and counseling for all living donors,” senior study author Dr Emanuele Di Angelantonio, director of the NIHR Biomedical Research Unit in Donor Health and Genomics at the University of Cambridge in the UK, said by email.

 Compared with non-donors, living kidney donors were almost nine times more likely to develop end-stage renal disease (ESRD), severe kidney failure that requires people to receive a transplant or go on dialysis.